eciggaar/cnt-workshop/openshift/3-Pipelines.md

 ## Register your application in a DevOps Pipeline

 ---
-**Info** :information_source: &nbsp; We will be using the pipeline command of the IBM Garage Cloud cli to register the DevOps pipeline.
+:information_source: **Info:** &nbsp; We will be using the pipeline command of the IBM Garage Cloud cli to register the DevOps pipeline.
 The pipeline command gives an option for both Jenkins and Tekton.
-For more information about working with the different build engines, please see Continuous Integration with Jenkins Guide and Continuous Integration with Tekton Guide
+For more information about working with the different build engines, please see the [Continuous Integration with Jenkins Guide](https://cloudnativetoolkit.dev/tools/jenkins) and [Continuous Integration with Tekton Guide](https://cloudnativetoolkit.dev/tools/tekton).

 ---

-1. Open a browser to the Git repository created in the previous step.
+1. If not already done, open a separate tab to the Git repository that you've just generated from the Starter Kit template.

-2. Copy the url to the Git repository.
-For GitHub this is done by pressing the Code button and copying the url provided in the Clone section.
+2. Copy the Git repository's URL.
+For GitHub this is done by pressing the Code button and copying the URL provided in the Clone section.

-3. Start the process to create a pipeline.
+3. Next, start the process to create a pipeline.

     ```bash
     $ oc pipeline ${GIT_URL}